 Analytics And Leading Change

 Next week, I’m teaching the summer semester version of my Columbia University course called Analytics and Leading Change for the Master’s Degree program in Applied Analytics.
 While there are elective courses on change management in business and public administration schools, this combination of analytics and change is unusual.
 The course is also a requirement.
-Naturally, I’ve been why?
+Naturally, I’ve been asked why.

 The general answer is that analytics and change are intertwined.